-Kidney Stones are hard mineral deposits that form inside your kidneys.
-They cause severe excruciating pain when they pass through your urinary tract.
-Urinary calculi (Kidney Stone) are more common in men than in women.
-They usually occurred more frequently between 30 years to 40 years.
-Once you have had one stone in the kidney, you are 50% more likely to get another within the next 10 years.
+Kidney Stones are hard mineral deposits that is formed inside of your kidneys.
+They cause severe excruciating pain when passing through the urinary tract.
+Urinary calculi (Kidney Stone) are more common in men compared to women.
+They usually occur more frequently between 30 and 40 years.
+Once you have had one stone in the kidney, you are 50% prone to get another within the next 10 years.

-There is no one sure way to prevent kidney stones, especially if you have a family history of the condition.
-A major tip on how to prevent kidney stones is the combination of a diet and lifestyle changes as well as some medications may help reduce your risk.
+There is no standard way to prevent kidney stones, especially if you have a family history of the condition.
+A major tip on how to prevent kidney stones is the combination of a diet and lifestyle changes including some medications may help you reduce the risk.

-- Staying hydrated by drinking more water is the best way to prevent kidney stones.
-If you drink less water, your urine output will be low.
-Low urine output means your urine is more concentrated, and less likely to dissolve a urine salt that causes stone.
+- Drinking plenty of water and staying hydrated is the best way to prevent kidney stones.
+If you drink less water, the output of your urine will be low.
+Low urine output means less likely to dissolve a urine salt that causes stone and your urine is more concentrated.

-- Lemonade and orange juice are also good options.
-They both contain citrate which may prevent kidney stone.
+- Intaking lemonade and orange juice are the best options.
+They contain citrate which can prevent forming the kidney stone.

-- Try to drink around eight glasses of fluids daily, or enough to pass 2 litres of urine.
-If you exercise or sweat a lot, or if you have history of cystine stone, you will need additional fluids.
+- Try to drink about eight glasses of fluids on a daily basis which is sufficient to pass 2 litres of urine.
+You will require additional fluids If you sweat a lot or exercise, and if you have a family history of cystine stone.

-- Eat more calcium-rich food.
-Low calcium diet may increase your kidney stone risk and risk of osteoporosis.
-Low-fat milk, low-fat cheese, and low-fat yogurt are all good calcium-rich food.
+- Eat foods that are rich in calcium.
+Low calcium diet may increase the risk of kidney stones and give rise to osteoporosis.
+Low-fat milk, low-fat yogurt, and low-fat cheese are all calcium-rich foods.

 - The risk of calcium kidney stones increases if you are on a high salt diet.
 High salts can prevent absorbing calcium from the urine to the blood.
-This causes high calcium in urine, which may lead to stone formation.
-So, you should take a low salt diet to reduce the calcium in the urine.
+This can cause high calcium in urine, leading to stone formation.
+So, you should intake a low salt diet to reduce the level of calcium in the urine.

-- Eat less oxalate-rich foods, a natural compound found in foods that bind with calcium in the urine to form kidney stones.
-Limiting oxalate-rich foods may help prevent the stone from foods high in oxalate are spinach, chocolate, coffee, beats, peanut, rhubarb, and wheat bran.
+- Eat less oxalate-rich foods, which is considered as a natural compound found in foods to bind with calcium in the urine to form kidney stones.
+Limiting oxalate-rich foods prevents the stone from foods.
+Consume high oxalate foods like spinach, coffee, chocolate, beats, rhubarb, peanut, and wheat bran.

-- Eat less animal proteins which are acidic and may increase urine acid.
-High urine acid causes both uric acid and calcium oxalate kidney stones.
-Avoid beef, poultry, pork and fish.
+- Consume less animal proteins as they are acidic and may increase urine acid.
+High urine acid can cause both calcium oxalate and uric acid kidney stones.
+Avoid poultry, beef, pork, and fish.

-Retrograde Intrarenal Surgery (RIRS) is an endoscopic surgery performed to remove renal stones.
-The procedure is done using a flexible ureteroscope, which is placed through the urethra (the urinary opening) into the bladder and then through the ureter into the kidney (intrarenal area).
-Through this device, a Laser Fiber (Thullium laser) is used to treat the stones.
+Retrograde Intrarenal Surgery (RIRS) is an endoscopic surgery which is performed to remove renal stones.
+This procedure is done using a flexible ureteroscope, that is placed through the urethra (the urinary opening) into the bladder, and then through the ureter into the kidney (intrarenal area).
+Through this device, a Laser Fibre (Thulium laser) is used to treat the stones.
 The advanced treatments are available for kidney cancer, which can effectively treated if detected at early stage.